 PARENTS

-• Encourage their children to play sports, using positive and effective methods, instead of verbal or physical aggression.
+• Encourage their children to participate in sports using positive and effective methods, fostering a supportive environment instead of resorting to verbal or physical aggression

-• Comprehend themselves and their needs better, related to encouraging their child to play sports.
+• Comprehend themselves and their needs when it comes to supporting their child’s involvement in sports

 CHILDREN